drmikehenry/romt/README.rst

 may be omitted from the SPEC value, and TARGET may be the literal ``all`` to download all known targets for the SPEC.

+By default, all toolchain components will be downloaded; but when the switch ``--cross`` is supplied, only the Rust standard library component ``rust-std`` will be downloaded.
+This is to support cross-compilation to a given target without the need to download all toolchain components for that target.

 Files are downloaded from ``https://static.rust-lang.org/dist`` by default; this may be changed via the option ``--url <URL>``.